-Christian Wüthrich’s office is room 410, the rest of the group is in room 411.
+Christian Wüthrich’s office is room 410, many of the rest of the group are in room 411.

 You will find a list of hotels (including links) that we commonly use to accommodate visitors on this page.
 Please let us know if yours is not on the list.

 If you are flying into Geneva Airport, make sure to pick up a free public transport ticket valid for 80 minutes at one of the dispensing machines in the arrivals hall where you pick up your luggage (after the duty free shop, before customs).
 Once you have cleared customs, you cannot return to this zone and will have to pay CHF 3 for a ticket.
 For more information, see this page.
 This is how the machines look like:

 By far the best–i.e., fastest, cheapest (free, if you have the ticket), most convenient–way to get to the city centre is by taking the train.
 Follow the signs to the trains.
 There will be a train to the central station (‘Genève Cornavin’) leaving every 15 minutes or so for most of the day and it will take 7 minutes to the main station.
 Every train leaving from the airport train station will go to the central station, and the central station will always be the first stop.

 Once you are at the central train station, follow the instructions in the section ‘Arriving by train’.
 You can also take bus 5, which serves the main train station as well as ‘Place de Neuve’, near the University.

 You should travel to Geneva’s main train station, which is also known as ‘Cornavin’.
 From here, there are many trams and buses to all parts of town, including to the other side of the Rhone River, where the Old City and the University are located.
 Here is the Geneva public transport trip planner.

 To get to your hotel, it is best to check your hotel’s website.